Essential Details You Need to Know about the Average Car Battery Life

 Improving the Odds – Make Your Car Battery Last Longer

 Good maintenance is the key to a longer car battery life.
 If your battery drains faster, it can be because of a faulty alternator or other car components that are not fulfilling their functions properly.
 Also, it is possible that corrosion and sulfur deposits can severely impair your battery’s functional capacity.
-Corrosion generally appears as a fluffy greenish- or bluish-white deposit around the negative terminal and clamp.
-If left too long, it can actually become glassy and will prevent the battery from accepting or delivering a charge.
+Corrosion generally appears as a fluffy greenish- or bluish-white deposit around the positive terminal and clamp.
+This corrosion creates resistance to the flow of electricity and will prevent the battery from accepting or delivering the full charge.
 Check the car battery frequently for damage and corrosion to avoid being stranded on the road or have to replace your battery prematurely.
+Light to moderate corrosion can be cleaned, but heavy corrosion usually requires replacement of the battery and the positive terminal end.
 Popular battery accessories: AutoCraft Booster Cables 12'.

 Good Life Span vs. Frequent Battery Recharging